Development Director | Pacific Pride Foundation Katherine Harvey Fellows 2019-2020 Tyson Halseth has spent the…

 “The value of Courage to Lead is that it teaches us to be open to opportunities, and to actively listen to each other and the world around us,” said Norbert.

-“Clearly the trust we had built at Leading From Within was a no-brainer and that trust allowed us to forge a really strong team.”
+“The trust we had built at Leading From Within allowed us to forge a strong and effective team.”

 AAPI Equity is advocating for policy changes on both the national level and in Sacramento.
 The organization has three live bills in the works, advocating for safety in streets, public transit and retail spaces.
 All of the proposed policies are non-carceral, focusing instead on education.